VTUL/VTDR_RepositoryServices/README.md

 ```
 Add more ids or replace with the article ids for the ingest/publication content.
 Run downloadFigshareContent_batch.py
-(For the error bs4 not found, please do "pip3 install BeautifulSoup4")
 Pick 1 for Ingest, 2 for Pub
 Pick 1 for demo, 4 for repo